-The Volunteer Cadet Corps needs adult volunteers to help run this exciting and expanding cadet organisation.
+The VCC needs adult volunteers to help run our exciting and expanding cadet organisation.
 We welcome applications from a wide range of people irrespective of military or civilian background.
 All we ask is that our volunteers offer commitment and adhere to our values and aim.

 Who Can Join?

-We particularly welcome volunteers with musical, logistics, administration, management and adventure training experience, but equally anyone who just want to help our young people develop into useful members of society and get a head start in life are just as welcome.
-As a Cadet Force Adult Volunteer (CFAV) in the VCC you will need to follow our regulations, but that is only to expected in an organisation committed to the welfare and safety of its cadets.
-CFAVs also have the chance to attend courses to increase their skill base, and will participate in a range of exciting and fun activities.
+We particularly welcome volunteers with musical, logistics, administration, management and adventure training experience, but equally anyone who just wants to help our young people develop into useful members of society and get a head start in life are just as welcome.
+As a Cadet Force Adult Volunteer (CFAV) in the VCC you will need to follow our regulations, as you would expect in an organisation committed to the welfare and safety of its cadets.
+CFAVs also have the chance to attend courses to increase their skills, and participate in a range of exciting and fun activities.
 You’ll also meet some excellent and inspirational young people and make loads of new friends.

 - Support Staff These volunteers, who do not wear uniform, provide additional support such as stores assistants, catering assistants and administration staff.
 Many are introduced to the VCC when a son or daughter joins.
 Quite often, both parent and child will join a unit, and husband and wife teams are common.
 A three-month probationary period is required for all Support Staff.

-You can also read our Adult Volunteer Guide guide for more information to see how you could ‘Help Make a Difference’ to our cadets’ lives.
+Please read our Adult Volunteer Guide for more information to see how you could ‘Help Make a Difference’ to our cadets’ lives.

 How to Join